-Amy Fish just published her first book, The Art of Complaining Effectively.
+Amy Fish published her first book, The Art of Complaining Effectively in March 2013.
 She wrote a complaints column for the West End Times and blogs regularly at www.complaintdepartmentblog.blogspot.com

 Amy graduated cum laude (High Honors) from Brandeis University with a double major in American Studies and Psychology.
 She has an MHSc in Health Administration from the Department of Community Health in the Faculty of Medicine at the University of Toronto.
 Amy has worked on health care quality projects for clients ranging from the American Academy of Neurology to the Canadian Armed Forces.
 Following that, she spent close to five years as an Ombudsman at five health care facilities.
 Amy learned a lot about what makes a complaint work.
 She distilled these tips into an 86 page book illustrated by colourful and humorous examples from every day life.

 Amy loves public speaking and routinely talks to community organizations, health care agencies, schools and camps.
 Her main topics include: